Landlord Software UK: The Complete Guide for 2026

 Last updated:

 Landlord software is a digital platform that helps UK property owners manage tenancies, track compliance deadlines, handle accounting, and store documents in one place.
-In 2026, with Making Tax Digital mandatory from April and Section 21 abolished from May, landlord software has moved from a convenience to a necessity for self-managing landlords.
-The best options are purpose-built for UK regulations and start from free.
+In 2026 it has moved from convenience to necessity: Making Tax Digital has been mandatory since 6 April 2026 for landlords with over £50,000 of property income, Section 21 was abolished on 1 May 2026, and the PRS Database launches in late 2026.
+The best options are purpose-built for UK regulations, and LandlordOS is free during Early Access.

-Section 21 abolished - May 2026
+2. Keep Section 8-grade records - Section 21 abolished 1 May 2026

-PRS Database launching - late 2026
+4. Prepare you for the PRS Database - launching late 2026

 What does landlord software do?